0xcart/artemis/README.md

 Several parameters in build.bat must be verified and/or updated.

 The first set of parameters are associated with your Artemis board.
-Please update these parameters to match your boards attributes.
-The default parameters found in build.bat are for the Artemis Thing Plus.
+Please update the values for these parameters to match your boards attributes.
+The default values found in build.bat are for the Artemis Thing Plus.
 If you're using this board then no modifications should be necessary.
+The value for `BLD_BOARD` should match one of the folders found in `artemis/AmbiqSuiteSDK/boards_sfe`.

 * BLD_BOARD=artemis_thing_plus
 * BLD_PART=APOLLO3